tjosephcarroll/JavaSamples/readme.txt

 java -cp <classpath>;. <name>

-where <classpath> is the path and file name of the JDBC Driver .jar file.
+where <classpath> is the path and file name of the correct .jar file.